jhsandell/JonstrupInchworm/docs/printing.md

 ![with a 1-layer brim - manual or automatic](/pics/print_adh002.png)

+Example of a brim that counters warping.
+!(/pics/brim.png)

 The objects can be printed without support material.
 Angles of overhangs are only 30 degrees of vertical.
 Most holes require _bridges_ in one way or another.
 Please have a look at the picture of the two x-axis motor mounts.
 You can also see how screw holes are built with manual support.